zephraph/mustate/README.md

   );
 }

-// You can mutate the store from anywhere you want to,
+// You can update the store from anywhere you want to,
 // even outside of React code.
-Mutate is based on mutative. function increment() {
+Use set with a function for immutable updates. function increment() {
-  store.mutate(state => {
+  store.set(state => {
     state.count++;
   });
 }

-// Or you can update it like React.useState's update function decrement() {
+// Or you can update it with a new object function decrement() {
   store.set(prevState => ({
     ...prevState,